Docs/Getting Started/Installation

 First run

-If it didn't open automatically (e.g. you installed via uv tool/pip in a non-interactive shell), run it yourself:
+If it didn't open automatically (e.g. the install ran in a non-interactive shell), run it yourself:

 flowly setup